 My aim as a researcher is to use technology and engineering

-to extend the boundaries of music: create new musical instruments,
+to extend the boundaries of sound and music: create new musical experiences, systems and instruments.

 My engineering toolbox consists of signal processing, acoustics,

 circuit design, optimization algorithms, structural simulations and intensive lab work.

 My musical toolbox consists of familiarity with multiple musical instruments,

 both orthodox and non-orthodox, experience as a multi-instrumentalist player and instrument design and construction.

 This electromechanical mechanism adds vibrato to the Symbaline's sound.
 A pendulum with a magnetic bob is submerged inside the water-filled glass.
 The pendulum is moved to oscillation by an infra-sound signal routed to the electromagnetic coil, located outside the glass.
 As a result of the pendulum’s movement the liquid in the glass sloshes and the water level fluctuates in a periodic manner.
 The water sloshing changes the resonance frequency of the glass.
 The glass is excited to sound generation while the water is sloshing, resulting in glass sound vibrato (frequency and amplitude modulation).

 This system won the best demo award at the International Symposium on Music Acoustics 2019 (Detmold, Germany).

 Aeolis is a software instrument, using a live soundscape audio feed to create tonal music.
 The most suitable soundscapes are spectrum rich sounds, such as the sounds of crashing waves on a beach, rustling leaves in a forest, rain and passing cars on a highway.

 To produce a tone, Aeolis processes the input sound with an array of band pass filters and creates an harmonic series, shaped by a volume envelope.
 Aeolis is MIDI controlled, and was specifically designed to be used live, within the sound producing environment itself.